 I received my PhD in political science from Stanford University, an MA in education policy (Stanford), a Master of Public Policy (Georgetown University) and Licenciatura en Economia (Universidad de San Andres, Argentina).

-Book Project.
-Based on my dissertation, Political Origins of Public Education Systems, in this book I argue that the primary goal underlying the emergence and initial expansion of public primary education systems was to promote social order and political stability, not human capital accumulation or economic development.
+The Dark Side of Education.
+Book project based on part of my dissertation, Political Origins of Public Education Systems.
+In it I argue that the primary goal underlying the emergence and initial expansion of public primary education systems was to promote social order and political stability, not human capital accumulation or economic development.